lambdaclass/finance_playground/evaluating_gambles/README.md

 An interesting question:

-- How should we choose our stakes in order to maximise the rate at which our wealth grows?
+- How should we choose our stakes in order to maximize the rate at which our wealth grows?

 Since the expected value of this game is positive, should we bet all our wealth each time?
 A fraction?